 NOTS now manufactures solar home systems in Africa, for Africans, funded by African investment.
 Every innovation and decision is geared towards making the systems affordable to the poorest households and – crucially – cheaper and cleaner to run than traditional kerosene lamps.
 It’s about choices, not charity.

-Bart’s investor – ranging from impact investment funds, through angels to governments – appreciates the whole shebang.
-A second read from that perspective feels like a pitch on a playing card.
+Bart’s investor – ranging from impact investment funds, through angels to governments – is motivated by the sustainable impact and a sustainable business model.
+A second read from that perspective feels like an investment pitch on a playing card.
 Once you realise that investment funds dwarf aid budgets, that’s important too.

 It takes a lot of partnerships for Bart’s enterprise to achieve its potential – a mobile phone partner, a microloan partner, a specialised credit checking partner, local community networks – and they can all see the purpose, clarity and opportunity in his story.